slidevjs/slidev/docs/custom/index.md

 # addons, can be a list of package names or local paths
 # Learn more: https://sli.dev/guide/theme-addon.html#use-addon
 addons: []
-# title of your slide, will auto infer from the first header if not specified
+# title of your slide, will inferred from the first header if not specified
 title: Slidev
 # titleTemplate for the webpage, `%s` will be replaced by the slides deck's title
 titleTemplate: '%s - Slidev'